3102-Labs-Inc/adcortex-python/docs/source/api_reference.rst

    :nosignatures:

    adcortex.chat_client.AdcortexChatClient
-   adcortex.client.AdcortexClient
+   adcortex.async_chat_client.AsyncAdcortexChatClient
+   adcortex.types

-Detailed documentation for the ADCortexChatClient and AdcortexClient is provided below.
+Detailed documentation for the chat clients and types is provided below.

-ADCortexChatClient
+AdcortexChatClient
 ------------------

 The :class:`adcortex.chat_client.AdcortexChatClient` is the primary interface for integrating chat-based advertising into your application.